 Response has a full explanation and analysis of the issue in the question arriving at substantiated judgements, but these are not consistently well-developed.
-(AO2) Persian nobles busy on campaign.
-Further reward discussion on whether this was a peculiar problem for Darius given the manner in which he had seized Level 3 7-9 Response uses some appropriate examples from the stimulus material and analyses these examples to make simple judgements and draw basic conclusions about what the source tells us about the historical events and historical period.
+(AO2) Level 3 7-9 Response uses some appropriate examples from the stimulus material and analyses these examples to make simple judgements and draw basic conclusions about what the source tells us about the historical events and historical period.
 (AO3) The response demonstrates accurate knowledge and some understanding that is relevant to the question.
 (AO1) This is linked to an analysis and explanation of the issue in the question but judgements may not always be made explicit.
-(AO2) Other valid features / characteristics that answers could identify include: Cyrus' achievements and their potential impact on Persian expectations, psychology and self-image.
-The causes, nature, ambition and timing of Cambyses' expedition to Africa.
-This might include some analysis of the motives Herodotus attributed to Cambyses.
-Level 2 4-6 Response uses some examples from the stimulus material and analyses these examples, making a very basic attempt to draw conclusions about what the source tells us about the historical events and historical period.
+(AO2) Level 2 4-6 Response uses some examples from the stimulus material and analyses these examples, making a very basic attempt to draw conclusions about what the source tells us about the historical events and historical period.
 (AO3) The response demonstrates basic knowledge and some understanding that is relevant to the question.
 (AO1) There is a basic explanation of the issue in the question.
-(AO2) Herodotus claims Persian wealth was not reinvested - new sources of tribute had to be found.
-The impact of more immediate factors in the thinking of Darius and Xerxes.
-Darius had to overcome his lack of legitimacy and the rocky start to his reign.
-Xerxes had some responsibility, perhaps, to avenge the Persian reverses at Sardis and Marathon.
-Level 1 1-3 Response uses few examples from the stimulus material and analyses these, though there is no attempt to draw any conclusions about what the source tells us about the historical events and historical period.
+(AO2) Level 1 1-3 Response uses few examples from the stimulus material and analyses these, though there is no attempt to draw any conclusions about what the source tells us about the historical events and historical period.
 (AO3) The response demonstrates basic knowledge that is relevant to the topic of the question.
 (AO1) There is little or no attempt at a very basic explanation of the issue in the question, which may be close to assertion.
-(AO2) Persian priorities and psychology as expressed in the archaeological sources.
-Discussion on the influence of courtiers such as Mardonius might be rewarded if their influence is discussed in terms of whether they reminded their masters of Cyrus' achievements or introduced new motives such as the fertile lands available through conquest.
-0 There is no response or no response worthy of credit.
+(AO2) 0 There is no response or no response worthy of credit.